boy12hoody/SimpleMVVMTodoApp/README.md

 <h1 align="center">Simple MVVM ToDo App</h1>
 <p align="center">
 A simple todo app based on MVVM architecture.<br>
-Re-upload of the old project for demonstration purposes.
+<i>Re-upload of the old project for demonstration purpose.
+  It was a part of the process of my learning Modern Android Development.
+  This project has reached its end of life</i>
 </p>

 <p align="center">